 Gas producer EQT to buy peer THQ Appalachia for $5.2 bln

-Sept 6 (Reuters) - Top U.S. natural gas producer EQT Corp EQT.N said on Tuesday it would buy Quantum Energy-backed THQ Appalachia I LLC for $5.2 billion, expanding its operations to reap the benefits of strong commodity prices.
+Sept 6 (Reuters) - Top U.S. natural gas producer EQT Corp EQT.N said on Tuesday it would buy Quantum Energy-backed THQ Appalachia I LLC and associated pipeline infrastructure for $5.2 billion, as it looks to take advantage of strong commodity prices.

 A surge in global natural gas prices following Russia's invasion of Ukraine has benefited U.S. natural gas producers and encouraged deals in the industry as companies try to scale up.

-Private equity firm Quantum Energy, which backs THQ, will receive $2.6 billion in cash and about $2.6 billion in EQT stock.
+EQT will pay $2.6 billion in cash and about $2.6 billion in stock to THQ Appalachia, which is owned by privately held natural gas producer Tug Hill and has net production of around 760 million cubic feet per day.

+The deal will add an estimated 800 million cubic feet per day of gas equivalent production, EQT said, adding it will also acquire assets of XcL Midstream, a pipeline operator that moves THQ Appalachia's gas to market, as part of the transaction.

-EQT also doubled its share repurchase authorization to $2 billion and raised its 2023 debt reduction target to $4 billion.
+Shares of EQT were marginally up in extended trading after the company doubled its share repurchase authorization to $2 billion and raised its 2023 debt reduction target to $4 billion.
+They have more than doubled this year.

 Reuters on Monday reported that EQT was in advanced discussions to buy THQ Appalachia I.